 As we have begun to “find ourselves” as bloggers, we have narrowed our focus down to our Southern roots and all the traditions that go with it.
 It’s funny how many things you do so regularly with your family that you don’t even recognize it as being unique or interesting.
 We have to really rack our brains to come up with those simple staples that are just facts of life for us, but may be life-changing for our readers.
 This gumbo is one of those things.

 I have lived in the South my whole life, so I don’t know how prominent Cajun food is in other parts of the country or the world.
 Here in Georgia, Cajun food is just a distant cousin of our local cuisine… We may not eat it every day, but we’re always delighted to have the opportunity.
+Likewise with Tex-Mex dishes and our Roasted Poblano and Corn Chowder is a perfect example.

 What the heck is gumbo?